sheeepdev/sheeepdev/README.md

 - 🎨 i like customization.

-- 🌱 i’m currently learning CSS, HTML and others
+- 🌱 i’m currently learning CSS, HTML and others but i have pretty much learned them (most of it..)

 - ⚡ fun fact: my favorite number is 2